voreecity/Highway-Traffic-Count/README.md

 Computer vision project

 This is an object detection model that detects incoming traffic on a highway in a video.
-It furthur counts the number of vehicles and displays it on the video in real-time.
+It further counts the number of vehicles and displays it on the video in real-time.

 This project uses YOLOv8 model through ultralytics, and uses pretrained weights.